Priscillalala/FreeItemFriday/README.md

 # FreeItemFriday
 An example and test mod for GrooveSharedUtils.
-Currently adds 2 new items and an artifact.
+Currently adds 3 new items and equipment as well as an artifact.

 ## Items
 <table>